Barath19/barath19.github.io/index.md

 analysis of performance.
 - Conducted perturbation experiments to evaluate the robustness of 3D object detection algorithms against extrinsic calibration errors, enhanc‑ ing the reliability of detection systems in real‑world scenarios.
+- Developed a custom Isaac Gym environment for the HSR and Kinova arm to perform cabinet‑opening tasks, and trained a reinforcement learning agent using PPO, achieving effective results with a training time of less than 1 hour.
-- Developed synthetic datasets for 6D pose detection using BlenderProc2, enabling photorealistic rendering and improving the accuracy of deep learning models for robotics.
+- Generated synthetic datasets for 6D pose detection using BlenderProc2, enabling photorealistic rendering and improving the accuracy of deep learning models for robotics.

 ### BTech. in Electrical and Electronics Engineering